djjudas21/puppet-django/README.md

 Optional parameter.
 Allows you to pass in a specific tag or revision of code in your git repo.

+### `identity`

+Optional parameter.
+Specify the path to an SSH public key if your git repo requires authentication to clone.

 ### `ssl`

 Optional parameter.
 Enable SSL in your Apache vhost.
 Defaults to `false`.